michelin/kafkactl/README.md

 ## Authentication

-Kafkactl only supports GitLab authentication.
-It uses the GitLab token from the configuration file to authenticate with Ns4Kafka.
+Kafkactl supports only Bearer JWT authentication.
+It requires a token to be set in the `user-token` field of the context within the `config.yml` file.

+- [GitLab](https://github.com/michelin/ns4kafka?tab=readme-ov-file#gitlab): A personal access token can be used.
+- [Local Users](https://github.com/michelin/ns4kafka?tab=readme-ov-file#local-users): The local user's password must be used as the token.
+The username should be set to `gitlab` in the Ns4Kafka configuration.

-After a successful authentication, a JWT token signed by Ns4Kafka is written to the `~/.kafkactl` directory.
+Upon successful authentication, a JWT token signed by Ns4Kafka is stored in the `~/.kafkactl` directory.

 ## Usage